On the Electrostatic Interaction between Point Charges due to Dielectrical Shielding: Infinite Image Charges

-The key insight dealing with this problem is to realize that the dielectric slab doesn't effectively expand vacuum space as viewed by electrostatic interaction, but the freely-moving charges on the slab redistributed to screen out electrical field so that the boundary conditions for the displacement field are satisfied.
+The key understanding for this problem is to realize that the dielectric slab doesn't effectively expand space.
+Physically, what happens is that the charges inside the dielectric slab can redistribute and create surface charge densities on the interfaces which shield the external electrical field.

-The standard dielectric image method is for the setting where the space is filled half-by-half with mediums of different relative dielectric constant $\epsilon_1$ and $\epsilon_2$, separated by an infinite-planar interface (see Fig. \ref{fig02}a).
-Place a point charge $q$ inside region $\epsilon_1$, the final distribution of free-moving charges in space will give electric field in region $\epsilon_1$ equivalent to that of two charge: the original charge $q$ and an image charge $q'$ which $q'/q=(\epsilon_1-\epsilon_2)/(\epsilon_1+\epsilon_2)$ at the mirror-reflected position of charge $q$ through the interface (see Fig. \ref{fig02}b), while in in region $\epsilon_2$ it is equivalent to that of another image charge $q''$ which $q''/q=2\epsilon_1/(\epsilon_1 + \epsilon_2)$ at the same position with $q$ (see Fig. \ref{fig02}c). \cite{hammond1960electric, jackson1999classical}
+First, let us recall the standard method of images for a planar interface between two dielectric mediums.
+Consider the space is filled with mediums of different relative dielectric constants: $\epsilon_1$ for Region 1 and $\epsilon_2$ for Region 2, separated by an infinite-planar interface (see Fig. \ref{fig02}a).
+Place a point charge $q$ in Region 1 at distance $d$ away from the interface.
+The electrical field can then be determined by a stitching procedure, in which we say {\it the object $q$ through the interface gives two images $q$ and $q'$} (see Fig. \ref{fig02}b): the field $\vec{E}_1\{q,q'\}$ in Region 1 which is created by the original point charges $q$ and an image charge $q'=(\epsilon_1 - \epsilon_2)/(\epsilon_1+\epsilon_2) \times q$ located at the mirror-reflected position of charge $q$ through the interface (see Fig. \ref{fig02}c), and the field $\vec{E}_2\{q''\}$ in Region 2 which is created by an image charge $q''=2 \epsilon_1/(\epsilon_1+\epsilon_2)\times q$ located at the same position with $q$ (see Fig. \ref{fig02}d).
+We can check by direct substitution that not only does this stitched electrical field satisfy the Poisson's equation everywhere but is also consistent with the boundary conditions at the interface: for the normal component $\epsilon_1 E_{\parallel 1} = \epsilon_2 E_{\parallel 2} $ and for the tangential component $E_{\perp 1} = E_{\perp 2} $.
+We say {\it $\vec{E}_1\{q,q'\}$ and $\vec{E}_2\{q''\}$ match through the interface}.

-We consider the electrical field created by a system placed in vacuum consists of a point charge $q_1$ at distance $d_1$ from an infinitely large dielectric slab of thickness $h$ and relative dielectric constant $\epsilon$.
-The slab divides space into three regions: region $1$ where the charge $q_1$ is in, region $2$ where the slab is filling and region $3$ has the rest of the space.
-Using the method of images to deal consecutively with the two infinite-planar interfaces, we obtain an infinite series of image charges for any region.
-The electrical field seen inside the region $1$ is equivalent to the electrical field produced by an infinite series of point charges: $q_1$, an image charge $q_1'$ placed outside region $1$ at distance $2d_1$ and image charges $q_1^{(1,k)}$ where $k=0,1,2,...$ placed outside region $1$ at distance $2(d_1+h) + 2kh$ (see Fig. \ref{fig03}b):
+Secondly, consider a system placed in vacuum consists of a point charge $q_1$ at distance $d_1$ from an infinitely large dielectric slab of thickness $h$ and relative dielectric constant $\epsilon$.
+The setting here is similar to \cite{sometani2000image}.
+The slab divides space into three regions: Region $1$ has the charge $q_1$, Region $0$ is the inside of the slab and Region $2$ is the rest of the space (see Fig. \ref{fig03}).
+There are now two interfaces which boundary conditions need to be satisfied.
+To find the electrical field everywhere in space, we can use the method of images as mentioned above, recurrently for an infinite number of times, as followed: